 Section 2.
 Relations between the United States and the Soviet Union

-2. American-Soviet relations in the field of disarmament
+2. Progress of bilateral relations in disarmament

 to table of contents